mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Steps to download and verify data

-The current codebase is still using GPT3's train/val datasets and SentencePieceModel tokenizer.
-Please refer to [GPT3 instructions](https://github.com/mlcommons/training/tree/master/large_language_model/megatron-lm#preprocessed-data-download) to download **the raw C4 dataset** that we can preprocess later.
+The current codebase is using C4 dataset for train and evaluation.
+Please refer to [Section 3](#preprocessed-data-download) for downloading the preprocessed dataset and [Section 6](#data-preprocessing) if you would like to perform manual tokenization.

+### Steps to download the checkpoint

 ### Steps to run and time